 Desired Certifications or Qualifications

-Previous experience working with high school aged youth is a plus.
-Desire to continue career in education or youth development; commitment to education reform and efforts to re-engage high school youth.
+Experience working with high-school aged youth.
+Desire to continue career in education or youth development; commitment to education reform and efforts to re-engage high-school youth.
 Strong focus on educational equity.
 Commitment to advancing anti-racist and social justice efforts.

 Subject to criminal background check